Croatian name: Borrowed or foreign names

 Due to globalization and remnants of historical significance (i.e. Croatia–Italy relations, Illyrian Provincial nationalism, etc.) many people in Croatia have French, Swedish, Finnish, German, Italian and American, English or Anglophone first names (given names).
 However, due to the alphabetical limitation of Croatian many names take on new pronunciations, are respelled, or are restructured to comply with the country's naming customs.
 Uncharacteristic names by nationality of origin include: (Anglophone): Thomas, Charles, Max, Jacob, William, Isabella, Emma, Madison, Matthew, Alexander; (German): Hans, Peter, Stephan, Gerhard, Edith, Gabriele, Monika, Wolfgang, Dennis; (French): Jean-Louis, Lucus, Marie, Clément, Camille, Baptiste, Léonie, Julien, Françoise, Jeanne; (Italian): Alessandro, Andrea, Alessia, Claudia, Christian, Riccardo, Luca, Matteo, Leonardo, Sofia ...

 Croatian family names

-Family names started to appear among Croats in the 12th century, and according to Petar Šimunović, are the first Slavic nation having surnames.
-At least since the Council of Trent, both the given and family names would be written down, particularly for women who until then were mostly without surname.
+Family names started to appear among Croats in the 12th century, and according to Petar Šimunović they were the first Slavic nation to have surnames.
+At least since the 16th-century Council of Trent, both the given and family names would be written down, particularly for women who until then were mostly without surname.
 The surnames have various suffixes, mainly ending on "-ić", "-ović", "-ević", "-inić".
-In comparison to the Serbs who only in the 19th century got permanent surnames, in Croatian culture it is uncommon to use personal or hypocoristic name to refer to someone in official or public speech (for example to Vuk Karadžić simply as "Vuk").
+In comparison to the Eastern Orthodox Slavs such as the Serbs, who only in the 19th century got permanent surnames, in Croatian culture it is uncommon to use personal or hypocoristic name to refer to someone in official or public speech, contrary to the examples like Vuk Karadžić being known simply as "Vuk"; likewise the patronymic surnames are less prevalent because of the prior existence of other forms of surnames.